Interior of 1912, Laconia Car Company-built, Portland-Lewiston

 Under-seat heaters

-We removed and partially disassembled two seat assemblies because it was convenient at this time to take them to the foundry.
-They are in good condition but, for fear of poor auxiliary wiring there could be a fire, they were not connected.
+We removed and partially disassembled two seat assemblies because it was convenient to take them to the foundry.
+They are in good condition.
+But with poor auxiliary wiring, we feared there could be a fire because they were not connected.
 We will still have the information needed for having new ones cast.

 [1] The shrinkage of cast iron is 1/8 in./ft.
 This may not be a significant number for most pieces.